sangleshubham/Website-Up-Checker/readme.md

 This repo is backend implantation for website up checker which checks if given site is up or not in different regions using VPN as proxy.
+"Is Site Up" monitors the status of your favorite web sites and checks whether they are down or not in diffrent countries.
+Check a website status easily by using the tool.
+Just enter the url and location of country then a fresh site status test will be performed on the domain name in real time using our internal tooling.